- CLASS: Mammalia

 - SPECIES: 4

-As a key species in shaping and maintaining the biological diversity of tropical forests, tapirs are vital components in their ecosystems.
-They are masters at dispersing seeds and leaving them well fertilized, providing themselves and other animals with an ongoing supply of food and shelter.
-A recent study of lowland tapirs in Peru revealed 122 different seed species in their dung!
+As key wildlife in shaping and maintaining the biological diversity of tropical forests, tapirs are vital components in their ecosystems.
+They are masters at dispersing seeds and leaving them well fertilized, providing themselves and other wildlife with an ongoing supply of food and shelter.
+A recent study of lowland tapirs in Peru revealed 122 different seeds in their dung!

 Baird's or Central American tapir Tapirus bairdii: Native to Mexico and Central America, its coat is dark red-brown to black as an adult, with a white chest and chin and white ear fringes.